redmaner/MIUI8-XML-DUTCH/README.md

-#MIUI7 - Dutch translations#
+#MIUI8 - Dutch translations#

 ---------------------------------------------------------------------------------------------

-MIUI7 Dutch Translations based on MIUI6 Dutch translations (Started August 2014 by Jacketti and Redmaner)
+MIUI8 Dutch Translations based on MIUI6 and MIUI7 Dutch translations (Started August 2014 by Jacketti and Redmaner)

 Currently maintained by Cueie, MannyRibo and Redmaner